TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Love is the absence of judgment. ~ Dalai Lama
+> Integrity is the ability to stand by an idea. ~ Ayn Rand